(Click on the names below to read the full review)

-Tiki-ish Drinks & Hawaiian Fare at A-Frame in Los Angeles – Chef Roy Choi’s restaurant is now serving up house-made Spam, tiki-inspired cocktails and more.
+Tiki-ish Drinks & Hawaiian Fare at A-Frame in Los Angeles – This restaurant serves up house-made Spam, tiki-inspired cocktails and more.

 Tiki-fied El Camino at the Burbank Car Classic – This gorgeous 1959 Chevrolet El Camino was tricked out with tikis, lauhala matting and bamboo.

 City of Downey’s 2012 Rose Parade Float – For the 2012 Rose Parade, the City of Downey created an “Enchanted Paradise” float with tikis, a bamboo hut and a volcano waterslide that also erupted real fire.

 L.A.
 County Fair – Somehow I always stumble on something tiki-related at the annual L.A.
 County Fair.